ctsit/send_rx/README.md

 2. Go to **Custom Project Settings** of your new project and create a config entry called `send_rx_config` as a JSON string, whose keys are described as follows:
 - `type`: The project type (`patient` on this case)
 - `targetProjectId`: The pharmacy project ID you got from the previous step (e.g. `123`)
-- _(optional)_ `sendDefault`: This flag sets default value of "Send prescription on save" checkbox.
-Defaults to `true`.
-- _(optional)_ `sendConfirmation`: Enable this flag to send a notification to the prescriber everytime a prescription file is downloaded by the pharmacy.
-Defaults to `false`.
-- _(optional)_ `expireTime`: The number of days after which the file will no longer be accessible for download.
-Defaults to 90.
 - _(optional)_ `lockInstruments`: You might add some edit restrictions to the prescribers once the prescription is done.
 On this case, you may set a comma separated list of instruments (i.e. form steps names) to be locked after the message is sent (e.g. `lab_orders,prescriptions`).
-- _(optional)_ `senderClass`: _(For developers use)_ The PHP class responsible to create prescription PDFs and send messages to the pharmacies.
+- _(optional) (For developers use)_ `senderClass`: The PHP class responsible to create prescription PDFs and send messages to the pharmacies.
 This option opens the possibility of extending the default send engine (`RxSender` class) in order to satisfy all project's needs.
 Defaults to `RxSender`.

 Thus, the JSON contents should look like this (dont't forget to update `targetProjectId` value):
 ```